Bajaj Finance tanks 6% on FY26 guidance; limited upside ahead for stock, say analysts - Bajaj Finance tanks 6% on FY26 guidance; limited upside ahead for stock, say analysts BusinessToday

-Shares of Bajaj Finance dropped nearly 6 per cent in Wednesday's trade following the less-than-expected March quarter results, thanks to higher credit cost and one-time additional provisions.
-A moderation in FY26 guidance on growth and return on equity (RoE) compared to long term guidance was a major negative from the results, said stock brokers, as they see limited upside potential on the counter post Q4 results.
+Shares of Bajaj Finance dropped nearly 6 per cent in Wednesday's trade following a marginal miss on March quarter results, thanks to higher credit cost and one-time additional provisions.
+A moderation in FY26 guidance on growth and return on equity (RoE) compared to long term guidance was a major negative from the results, said stock brokers as they see limited upside potential on the counter post Q4 results.

 Following the development, Bajaj Finance shares fell 5.82 per cent to hit a low of Rs 8,560.
 The stock is up 24 per cent year-to-date.
 For FY26, the Bajaj Finance management guided for 24-25 per cent asset under management (AUM) growth against 25-27 per cent earlier.
 It suggested a stable net interest margin (NIM) despite cost of funds (CoF) coming down by 10-15 basis points, JM Financial noted.
 The NBFC also sees 40-50 basis points improvement in cost to income, lower fee income growth of 13-15 per cent and credit cost in the range of 1.85-1.95 per cent, leading to RoA projection of 4.4-4.6 and RoE estimate of 19-20 per cent.